ragazziana/hotelproject/README.md

-# Scotland Project
+# Hotel Project

-My main goal with this small project was to learn more about positioning using Flexbox.
+My main goal with this small project was to learn more inputs and positioning using Flexbox.

 ![alt text](https://github.com/ragazziana/hotelproject/blob/master/images/travellyprint.png?raw=true "Javascript")